epidemian/advent-of-code-2021/README.md

 ### Day 16: Packet Decoder
 Not a difficult challenge, but quite a bit of code needed.
 I used some OO, and the result ended up looking pretty legit :)

+### Day 17: Trick Shot
+Not much learned really, besides the fact that Rust's type inference is lovely.
+Kind of a brute force solution for a relatively simple problem.
+Not proud of not having found a more clever approach, but it totally works.